-Energy use of waste is increasing as waste incineration has become the preferred treatment system to landfilling of municipal waste.
+Energy use of waste was not common in the earlier years (only one plant as described above) but is currently increasing as waste incineration has become the preferred treatment system to landfilling of municipal waste.

 Most of the waste incineration capacity has been built since 2012.
 There are nine waste incineration plants in operation in Finland at the moment, and one is under consideration.
 Waste incineration capacity will increase from the current 1 million t/a to about 1.7 million t/a by the end of 2021.
-Waste incineration is increasing because of the costs of other fuels are believed to rise and tightening regulations and increase in costs for landfilling.
+Waste incineration is increasing because of the (1) cost of other fuels is believed to rise, (2) due to the tightening regulations and (3) increase in costs for landfilling.
 (Finnish Energy)